Screen grabs The Swinging 60s

 The Swinging 60s

-Music and film combined harmoniously on collectable soundtracks during the wildly oscillating 1960s, Groovy Times surveys the best of ’em
+Music and film combined harmoniously on collectable soundtracks during the wildly oscillating 1960s, Groovy Times eyes up the best of ’em

 The 1960s was one of those rare decades so fondly thought of that it earned itself a positive epithet.
-Finally freed from post-war austerity, the decade bore witness to a vibrant wave of creative experimentation in art, fashion, music and movies.
+With the UK finally freed from post-war austerity, the decade played host to a vibrant wave of creative experimentation in art, design, fashion, music and movies.
 Picking up on the pop culture vibe, the cool quarter of the British film industry moved on from the social-realist kitchen sink flicks of the late 1950s to something altogether more vivid, expansive and groovy.
-The industry was also quick to grasp the potential, both artistic and commercial, of allying the music of the day to their movies, and the result was any number of now highly collectable soundtrack albums.
+It was also quick to grasp the potential, both artistic and commercial, of allying the happening music of the day to their movies, and the result was any number of now highly-collectable soundtrack albums.

 Without question, The Beatles are the defining artists of the 60s and the band’s debut movie A Hard Day’s Night (1964) is a pitch-perfect timestamp of the early days of their remarkable career.
 Filmed at the height of Beatlemania, director Richard Lester, much to his eternal credit, managed to swerve the obvious exploitative pitfalls of its subject matter and create a genuinely charming movie.
 The film premiered in London on 6 July 1964 and the soundtrack album was released four days later.
 A VG+ first press of the mono version (Parlophone PMC 1230) will currently set you back £150, while the stereo equivalent (PCS 3058) is more expensive at £175.
 The critical reception to subsequent Beatles’ movies, Help!
 (1965) and Yellow Submarine (1968), fell short of their acclaimed predecessor but are full of gems nonetheless.
 A VG+ first press in mono of Help!
 (PMC 1255) will cost £120 with the stereo version (PCS 3071) at £90.
 Same-condition copies of Yellow Submarine (Apple PMC 7070/PCS 7070) can reach £90 and £150 respectively.